One Stop Shop (OSS).

 What is One Stop Shop (OSS)?

 The One Stop Shop scheme was created to make cross-border online sales to individuals within the EU easier.
-You no longer have to register for VAT in multiple countries as long as you take advantage of this scheme.
+You no longer have to register for VAT in multiple countries as long as you use this scheme.

 Which countries are covered by the OSS scheme?